Chronology

 1980

-Pierre Marie Lejeune comes to the Tarot Garden for the first time.
-Niki has the idea of covering her works with ceramics and mirrors; Pierre Marie will work with her over the years to find new materials and techniques, traveling in Poland, Czechoslovakia, France, Germany, Belgium, Italy, and the United States, and has materials specially manufactured to her specifications.
-He devises a process for covering her sculptures with mosaic, and engages his then-wife Isabelle Dunoyer de Segonzac to direct a workshop to that end.
-Niki will also give him carte blanche to create benches, furniture, and other elements of the Tarot Garden.
+Pierre Marie Lejeune visits the Tarot Garden for the first time.
+Niki de Saint Phalle comes up with the idea of covering his works with ceramic and glass mosaic tiles for mirrors.
+Pierre Marie Lejeune has collaborated with her for years.
+During his travels through Poland, Czechoslovakia, France, Germany, Belgium, Italy and the United States he is always looking for new materials and techniques.
+He has certain elements produced according to Saint Phalle's instructions; he develops a technique for covering sculptures with mosaics; he appoints his wife Isabelle Dunoyer de Segonzac to manage the mosaic workshop.
+Saint Phalle gives him carte blanche to design benches, furniture and other elements for the Garden.

-Niki de Saint Phalle and Jean Tinguely at the site of the future Tarot Garden, circa 1979.
-Photo: © Laurent Condominas Welding of the iron armature.
-Photo: Rico Weber / © Etat de Fribourg Suisse / Musée d’art et d’histoire Fribourg Suisse
+Niki de Saint Phalle and Jean Tinguely in the place where the Tarot Garden will be built, circa 1979.
+Photo: © Laurent Condominas Welding of the iron framework Photo: Rico Weber / © Etat de Friborg Suisse / Musée d'art et d'histoire Friborg Suisse

 1981-1982